corysanders3/ideaBox/README.md

 [Megan Crotteau](https://github.com/crotteau)

 ### Learning Goals:
-- Gain an understanding of how to write clean HTML and CSS to match a provided comp
+1. Gain an understanding of how to write clean HTML and CSS to match a provided comp
-- Understand how a developer might separate the data model from the DOM model
+2. Understand how a developer might separate the data model from the DOM model
-- Incorporate & iterate over arrays in order to filter what is being displayed
+3. Incorporate & iterate over arrays in order to filter what is being displayed
-- Craft code with clean style, using small functions that show trends toward DRYness, SRP, and purity
+4. Craft code with clean style, using small functions that show trends toward DRYness, SRP, and purity

 ### Wins + Challenges:
-One main challenge we faced was getting accurate CSS styling to the provided comp and ensuring that our app was pixel perfect-ish.
+Wins:
-A major win for us was navigating working with a group of 4 on this project.
+1. A major win for us was navigating working with a group of 4 on this project.
 We felt more confident with this project and this allowed for more troubleshooting and fixing bugs.
 Also, having more time during the day to work on this project helped in this success.

+Challenges:
+2. One main challenge we faced was getting accurate CSS styling to the provided comp and ensuring that our app was pixel perfect-ish.

 ### Deployed Page:
 [Idea Box](https://corysanders3.github.io/ideaBox/)